Culturally modified tree: Canada

+In Canada, while research has been concentrated in the western provinces with its old forests, CMTs have been documented in northwestern Ontario.

+In Nagagamisis Provincial Park most trees found were 80–110 years old, some probably more than 400.

-In British Columbia, Canada, these trees are protected by complex laws.
+In British Columbia, culturally modified trees are subject to protection under the Heritage Conservation Act.

 Trees dating before 1846 and registered as CMTs are not allowed to be logged.
 The first lawsuit concerning CMTs was against a Canadian who had logged CMTs over 300 years old.

-The oldest living CMT was found in British Columbia.
-It dates back to the 12th century.).
+The oldest living CMT was found in British Columbia, an example of bark stripping that dates to ..

-In Canada, where research was for obvious reasons concentrated in the western provinces with its old forests, Ontario documented CMTs in 2001.
-In Nagagamisis Provincial Park most trees found were between 80 and 110 years old, some probably more than 400.

 On Hanson Island alone, David Garrick documented 1800 CMTs.
 The Kwakwaka'wakw of the region could stop the destruction of their archive.
 Garrick also found trees in the Great Bear Rainforest on the territory of the Gitga'at First Nation.
 They are supposed to be logged for a street in the area of Langford.
 In February 2008, the Times Colonist reported of protesters being removed.

 No license was given between 1996 and 2006, but in that year it was allowed once again - against the resistance of the Haida on Haida Gwaii.
 Even if loggers accept the restrictions and spare a CMT, these trees are endangered because they lose their "neighbours" and with them the protection against heavy storms.
-Consequently, Hupacasath First Nation on the western shore of Vancouver Island claims a protective zone around the trees of at least 20 to 30 metres.
+Consequently, Hupacasath First Nation on the western shore of Vancouver Island claims a protective zone around the trees of at least 20–30 m.

 The trees are a source of utmost importance for the history of the First Nations, a history that is heavily dependent on oral traditions and archaeological findings for the pre-contact phase.

-This causes many problems for historians, ethnohistorians, anthropologists.
-The logging industry has reduced the old forests to a minimum in most regions and thus destroyed the culturally modified trees.